 See also Directions to your residence hall.

-We encourage you to call as soon as possible to make reservations if you and/or your parents will be staying in Ithaca before, during, or after Summer College is opensummer is a busy time in the Finger Lakes.
+We encourage you to make reservations as soon as possible if you and/or your parents will be staying in Ithaca before, during, or after Summer College is opensummer is a busy time in the Finger Lakes.

 For information about local bed and breakfasts, hotels, and motels, we suggest you consult the following sources: